Baro Tumsa

-Baro Tumsa (1938–1978) was a pharmacist, lawyer and Oromo nationalist and political activist in Ethiopia.
-He was the younger brother of Reverend Gudina Tumsa and mainly responsible for the formation of the Oromo Liberation Front.
+Baro Tumsa (1938–1978) was an Oromo pharmacist, lawyer and Oromo nationalist and political activist, who was instrumental for the creation of the Oromo Liberation Front (OLF).
+[Baro Tumsa: The Principal Architect of the Oromo Liberation Front (book by Asafa Jalata) Palgrave Macmillan Publication, 2024].

 Early life

-Baro Tumsa was born in 1938 at Bodji Karkaro/Bila in the Wallaga Zome of Oromia.
+Baro Tumsa was born in 1938 in Bodji Karkaro, Wallaga, Oromia.
 His father, Tumsa Silga, and his mother, Nasise Chiracho, died while he was very young and so he was raised by his elder brother, Gudina Tumsa.
 He had one sister, Rahel, and two brothers, Gudina and Nagassa.

 Education and political activism

 Education

 Tumsa completed primary education and part of his secondary education in the town of Nekemte, Wallaga, and later in Bishoftu, East Shewa.
-Subsequently, he joined the then Haile Selassie I University in Finfinne and graduated with BSc in Pharmacy, in 1966.
+Subsequently, he joined the then Haile Selassie I University in Addis Ababa (Finfinne) and graduated with BSc in Pharmacy, in 1966.
 Tumsa was mentored and encouraged to study Law by the likes of Dhinsa Lepisa, and Baqala Nadhi (both lawyers) from the Macha and Tulama Self-help Association and, he re-joined Haile Selassie I University Law School, where he completed his legal education.
 His LLM thesis entitled "Decentralisation and Nation Building" remains a seminal piece on the issue of national question in the Ethiopian Empire. (now Addis Ababa University).